plone/plone.restapi-client/docs/actions/userschema.md

 ## Get User Schema

+### Query function

-This function returns the schema of the current user.
+Use the `getUserSchemaQuery` function to get the query for fetching the schema of the current user.

-- Function name: `getUserSchemaQuery`
+### Hook

+Use the `useGetUserSchema` hook to get the schema of the current user.